grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/configuring-ruler.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/jsonnet/configuring-ruler/
+  - /docs/fire/latest/operators-guide/deploying-grafana-fire/jsonnet/configuring-ruler/
-description: Learn how to configure the Grafana Mimir ruler when using Jsonnet.
+description: Learn how to configure the Grafana Fire ruler when using Jsonnet.
 menuTitle: Configuring ruler
-title: Configuring the Grafana Mimir ruler with Jsonnet
+title: Configuring the Grafana Fire ruler with Jsonnet
 weight: 20
 ---

-# Configuring the Grafana Mimir ruler with Jsonnet
+# Configuring the Grafana Fire ruler with Jsonnet

 The ruler is an optional component and is therefore not deployed by default when using Jsonnet.
-For more information about the ruler, see [Grafana Mimir ruler]({{< relref "../../architecture/components/ruler/index.md" >}}).
+For more information about the ruler, see [Grafana Fire ruler]({{< relref "../../architecture/components/ruler/index.md" >}}).

 To enable it, add the following Jsonnet code to the `_config` section: